tc39/proposal-slice-notation/README.md

 ### Default values

-The lower bound, upper bound and the step argument are all optional.
+The lower bound and upper bound are optional.

 The default value for the lower bound is 0.